ray-project/ray/doc/source/ray-air/experimental-features.rst

 fully revert to the old behavior, should the new behavior not suffice your needs.

-In that case, please `open an issue <https://github.com/ray-project/ray/issues/>`_ on GitHub and let us know what you're missing!
+If you run into issues with experimental features, please `open an issue <https://github.com/ray-project/ray/issues/>`_ on GitHub and let us know!
 This will give us the chance to incorporate your feedback before we remove the old implementation and make the new implementation the default.